ericardomuten/profile-page/content/home/skills.md

   spacing:
     # Customize the section spacing.
 Order is top, right, bottom, left.
     padding: ["20px", "0", "20px", "0"]
+  columns: 4
+    # this is a custom setting with the custom features.html
+    # select the number of columns, default is 3

 title: Skills
 subtitle: